MegaBOOBLIK/megabooblik/README.md

-# Hello, I'm Dmitry!<BR>
+# Hello, I'm Dmitry!
 and that's what I want to tell you about myself!
+---

-#### My profile:
+### My profile:
-### I have a wide range of knowledge and experience in the IT field.
+## I have a wide range of knowledge and experience in the IT field.
 Creation of new and optimization of used solutions, in large and small enterprises, as well as in everyday life.
 I can do a lot of crafts with my own hands.
 I constantly improve my skills, self-training, attention to detail.
 ---
-## General Skills:
+### General Skills:

 Maintenance of the information structure of the enterprise.<br>
 Linux and Windows servers, LAN, video surveillance, commercial equipment.<br>